dkarzon/singer-transform/README.md

 ## Supported Transforms
 - `AddStaticField` - A transform to add a new field to the output with a static value.
+- `RenameStream` - Renames a given stream (useful for renaming database tables between tap and target)

 ## //TODO